Split Milnor-Witt Motives and its Applications to Fiber Bundles: MW-Motivic Decomposition of Grassmannians

-\end{proposition} \begin{proof} It suffices to prove the equation in each component \(C=\mathbb{Z}/2\mathbb{Z}\bar{A}(\Lambda)\) generated by an irredundant Young tableau \(\Lambda\) as in Lemma \ref{decomp}.
+\end{proposition} \begin{proof} It suffices to prove the equation in each component \(C=\mathbb{Z}/2\bar{A}(\Lambda)\) generated by an irredundant Young diagram \(\Lambda\) as in Lemma \ref{decomp}.
 Hence we may assume that \(\Lambda\) is not full and prove that

 Suppose \(|A(\Lambda)|=n>0\) hence each \(\Lambda_i\) can be seen as a sequence of \(\{0,1\}\) with length \(n\) where \(1\) means `a white box added' and \(0\) otherwise.
-Suppose \(\sigma=C0+D1\) where \(C\) and \(D\) are of length \(n-1\) and \(C0\) (resp. \(D1\)) means concatenating \(C\) (resp. \(D\)) by \(0\) (resp. \(1\)).
+Suppose \(\sigma=A0+B1\) where \(A\) and \(B\) are of length \(n-1\) and \(A0\) (resp. \(B1\)) means concatenating \(A\) (resp. \(B\)) by \(0\) (resp. \(1\)).
 Then

-So \(C=Sq_{\mathscr{L}}^2(D)\) thus
+So \(A=Sq_{\mathscr{L}}^2(B)\) thus